 During lockdown, a group of students and staff from the Network produced an interactive introduction to the climate and ecological emergency and hosted online ‘watch parties’ to groups of students at UAL and beyond.
 The project continues to develop dynamically and reach young audiences through our local engagement teams.

-Ecocentric is a collection that aims to inspire, provoke and empower: elevating work that speaks to the vital urgency of our intersecting cultural and environmental crises, advocating for human and non-human species, proposing alternative materials, systems, relationships and practices.
+So far, we have curated two Graduate Showcase Collections: People & Planet (2020) and Ecocentric (2021) - these collections of graduating students’ projects from across UAL’s Colleges aim to inspire, provoke and empower: elevating work that speaks to the vital urgency of our intersecting cultural and environmental crises, advocating for human and non-human species, proposing alternative materials, systems, relationships and practices.

 Climate Emergency Network presents: MATERIAL HEROES